Metasearch engine: History

-The first person to incorporate the idea of meta searching was Daniel Dreilinger of Colorado State University.
-He developed SearchSavvy, which let users search up to 20 different search engines and directories at once.
-Although fast, the search engine was restricted to simple searches and thus wasn't reliable.
-University of Washington student Eric Selberg released a more "updated" version called MetaCrawler.
-This search engine improved on SearchSavvy's accuracy by adding its own search syntax behind the scenes, and matching the syntax to that of the search engines it was probing.
-Metacrawler reduced the amount of search engines queried to 6, but although it produced more accurate results, it still wasn't considered as accurate as searching a query in an individual engine.
+The first person to incorporate the idea of meta searching was University of Washington student Eric Selberg, who published a paper about his MetaCrawler experiment in 1995.
+The search engine is still usable as of 2024.

 On May 20, 1996, HotBot, then owned by Wired, was a search engine with search results coming from the Inktomi and Direct Hit databases.
 It was known for its fast results and as a search engine with the ability to search within search results.
 Upon being bought by Lycos in 1998, development for the search engine staggered and its market share fell drastically.
 After going through a few alterations, HotBot was redesigned into a simplified search interface, with its features being incorporated into Lycos' website redesign.

+In 1997, Daniel Dreilinger published a paper on his experimental metasearch engine, SavvySearch, which was able to automatically select the correct search engine to prioritize based on prior experience.

 A metasearch engine called Anvish was developed by Bo Shu and Subhash Kak in 1999; the search results were sorted using instantaneously trained neural networks.
 This was later incorporated into another metasearch engine called Solosearch.